webofdata/specification-archived/specification.md

       tags:
         - "Management"
       summary: Create a new store
-      description: "Creates a new store with the name provided, if and only f this name is not already taken.
+      description: "Creates a new store with the name provided if and only if this name is not already in use.
 If no name is provided then the server MUST generate one"
       operationId: "create-store"
       produces:
         - "application/json"
       parameters:
         - name: "body"
           in: "body"
           description: "Store to create"
           required: true
           schema:
             $ref: "#/definitions/Store"
       responses:
         201:
           description: "successful operation - store created"